 - Does healthy eating help?
 A: yes it could help and drink plenty of water

-- Is your immunity better I’m the third week?
+- Is your immunity better in the third week?
 A: yes you will find that your immunity is low so your more prone to illness which could be serious.
 If you catch anything you will come to hospital and be injected with antibiotics.
 I don’t want you to put your life on hold though you can still go about your dailt activities just be more aware and more cautious.
 Your immunity is stronger in the third week.

 - Is it possible to exercise and go to the gym?
-A: I would avoid the gym as may pick up germs, it is more beneficial to go for walks and bike rides
+A: I would avoid the gym as you may pick up germs, it is more beneficial to go for walks and bike rides

 - Can you refer me to get a wig on the NHS?
 A: yes NHS wigs are available.

 - Are there long term side effects?
 A: there can be an effect on the heart long term.